TECHNOLOGY FILE

 • Key visual symbol: A handshake of light between two heads that resolves into a tiny contract-glyph โ€” present and elegant over the wealthy, absent and wide-open over the poor

-• Lighting: Clean even corporate light on the curated; warm exhausted under-light on the default-open, the specific glow of someone seen completely because they had no hours to dim themselves
+• Lighting: even corporate light on the curated; warm exhausted under-light on the default-open, the specific glow of someone seen completely because they had no hours to dim themselves

 Connected To